ro-56/toggl-api-sgu-csv/README.md

  - `lastweek`: entries from past week, from sunday to saturday
  - `thismonth`: entries from the first day to the last day of this month

 The `--start` and `--end` tags can be used to define a specific time frame.
+Expects `YYYY-MM-DD` format, e.g. 2023-10-30.

 The generated report will contain entries from the specified `--start` date, to the specified `--end` date.

 The `--end` tag is optional.
 If not specified, today's date will be used.